jday1/euros.python/README.md

     ```

 4) Run `pip install versionner; ver init; pip install .` (Needs to be ran this way to avoid cyclic issues)

+## Versioning

+`versionner` is used for versioning.
+To do a major/minor/patch update: `ver up --major/--minor/--patch 1`